castorini/anserini/docs/experiments-covid.md

 |  8 | -         | reciprocal rank fusion(2, 4, 6) | 0.6972 | 1.0000 | 0.6785 | 1.0000 | 0.3329 | 0.5313 | 0.4869
 |  9 | abstract  | UDel qgen + RF                  | 0.8395 | 1.0000 | 0.7955 | 0.9990 | 0.3911 | 0.5536 | 0.4607

-Note that all of the results above can be replicated with the following script:
+Note that all of the results above can be replicated with the following scripts:

 ```bash
 $ python src/main/python/trec-covid/download_indexes.py --date 2020-07-16